 The object floorplan is a collection of attributes surrounding one particular business object.
-It includes a header area, a content area, and an optional footer area, each made up of vertically-stacked sections.
-In most cases, users are able to drill down into specific attributes within the object floorplan.
+It includes a header area, a content area, and an optional action area.
+In most cases, users can drill down into specific attributes within the object floorplan.

-- Use object floorplan for one leading business object that has multiple attributes.
+- Use the object floorplan for one leading business object that has multiple attributes.

-- Use appropriate content section types to ensure screen length remain at a scrollable length.
+- Use appropriate content section types to ensure that the screen length remains at a scrollable length.

-- Do not use object floorplan for an overview of the entire app.
+- Do not use the object floorplan for an overview of the entire app.

-- Do not use object floorplan for one single attribute of an object (e.g., updates on that object).
+- Do not use the object floorplan for one single attribute of an object (for example, updates on that object).

 The object floorplan is often used in the middle of a workflow to show a leading object that has multiple attributes.
 Objects can be accessed from an overview, a work list, a list report, or a related business object.
 To present more information about one specific attribute of an object, use the object details floorplan, which can be accessed via drill down from the object screen.